brandon-s-lin/Salary-Prediction-Model/Final Project Problem and Approach.md

   - Higher R² suggests that our chosen features and model explain the variance in Salary well.

 - **Comparative Analysis:**
-  Compare the performance of the baseline (Linear Regression) and the advanced model (Random Forest) to confirm if the latter provides a meaningful improvement.
+  Compare the performance of the baseline (Ridge Regression) and the advanced model (Random Forest) to confirm if the latter provides a meaningful improvement.

 ---